 Dalton H. Pritchard

 Dalton H. Pritchard received the 1977 IEEE Vladimir K. Zworykin Award for his contributions to the development of color television.
 Pritchard is regarded as one of the pioneers in this field of technology.
-He was born on September 1, 1921.
+He was born on September 1, 1921 in Crystal Springs, MS.

 Pritchard attended Mississippi State University, where he earned his bachelor's degree in Electronics in 1943.
 Pritchard graduated in the midst of World War II, and decided to lend his support to the cause by joining the U.S. Army Signal Corps.
 He received radar training at Harvard and MIT, and served as captain in the Asiatic-Pacific Theater.
 Pritchard received the Bronze Star Medal as a reward for his service.